Robin Rothenberg, C-IAYT, Director of EYT

 Robin Rothenberg draws deeply from the authentic lineage of yoga, while also incorporating contemporary understanding of mind-body medicine, the result of years of study in western science.
 She acts as an educator or bridge between these two seemingly disparate worlds, facilitating clients and teachers in breaking free of habits that are debilitating, and developing a clear plan of action to help themselves find equilibrium and a greater sense of confidence and well-being.

 Robin has been training yoga teachers for the last fifteen years.
-Certified in both Viniyoga and Iyengar yoga (through 1992), with additional training as a Spiritual Director and Buteyko Breathing Practitioner, Robin brings a unique weave of traditions into her practice.
+Certified in both Viniyoga and Iyengar yoga (through 1992), with additional training as a Spiritual Director and Buteyko Breathing Educator, Robin brings a unique weave of traditions into her practice.
 Since 2014, the EYT Therapist Training has been an IAYT Accredited Yoga Therapist Training Program, with Robin as Program Director.
 She is also a regular presenter on Yoga U and offers workshops, trainings and clinics around the country.
 See our Events Calendar to find her current schedule.